Urten/patch-apk/README.md

 Done, cleaning up temporary files.
 ```

-When `patch-apk.py` is done, the installed app should be patched with objection and have support for user-installed CA certificates enabled.
+When `patch-apk` is done, the installed app should be patched with objection and have support for user-installed CA certificates enabled.
 Launch the app on the device and run `objection explore` as you normally would to connect to the agent.

-**Partial Package Name Matching:** Pass a partial package name to `patch-apk.py` and it'll automatically grab the correct package name or ask you to confirm from available options.
+**Partial Package Name Matching:** Pass a partial package name to `patch-apk` and it'll automatically grab the correct package name or ask you to confirm from available options.

 ```
-$ python3 patch-apk.py proxy
+$ patch-apk proxy

 [!]
 Multiple matching packages installed, select the package to patch.